 Our in-house bindery and finishing options provide the necessary frame and finish to turn your printing project into a polished marketing product.
 We bring our commitment to quality and detail into every aspect of the finishing process, no matter the size or complexity of the project.
 With our high-speed equipment and skilled technicians, we strive to exceed your expectations by delivering a completely finished product in the shortest possible timeframe.

-This wire-binding technique is common for small booklets, calendars, pocket-sized address-books and magazine.
-Also known as saddle-stapling, this finishing technique is limited in the number of pages that can be stitched together and is best for smaller collateral.
+This wire-binding technique is common for small booklets, calendars, pocket-sized address-books and magazines.
+Also known as saddle-stapling, this finishing option is limited in the number of pages that can be stitched together and is best for smaller collateral.

 Individual sheets are stapled together at the corner.
 This can be done in-line as part of the digital production process or as a separate function.

 A wire or plastic coil is threaded through holes in multiple sheets of paper to bind them together.
 This method is typically used for notebooks, wall calendars and reports.